 With the continued growth of the Audi brand in Canada, and the sheer number of product on the roads, there is a large supply of work for Audi technicians.
 From pre-delivery inspections, routine maintenance, and repairs, Audi technician skills are in high demand.

 Are toolboxes required or are they provided by the dealer?

 There is some variation to this across the dealer network.
 All newer Audi terminal buildings have built-in toolboxes which meet brand standards and establish a uniform appearance to the workshop; however, there are exceptions to this and it should be clarified during the application process.

 Uniforms, which meet brand standard, are provided to technicians by the dealer.

-*Prices shown on pages of audi.ca with general vehicle information, such as the model page, Build & Price, are from the corporate site, audi.ca and are therefore MSRP (Manufacturer’s Suggested Retail Price), and are for information only; and (ii) exclude taxes, levies (a/c, tires), license, insurance, registration, other options and any dealer admin fees.
+*Prices shown on pages with general vehicle information, such as the model page, Build & Price, are from the corporate site, audi.ca and are therefore MSRP (Manufacturer’s Suggested Retail Price), and are for information only; and (ii) exclude taxes, levies (a/c, tires), license, insurance, registration, other options and any dealer admin fees.
 Actual selling prices and terms are set by dealers.
 Prices shown on the new car and used car inventory search pages are selling prices, as set by dealers, including applicable fees such as freight and PDI, environmental levies (for new vehicles) and any dealer administration fees, but do not include sales taxes.
 Please note that prices shown on the Estimate Payments page will be MSRP if accessed via Build & Price (for information purposes) and will be selling price if accessed via the new or used car inventory search pages (actual selling prices).
 On the general vehicle information pages, models are shown for illustration purposes only and may include features that are not available on the Canadian model.
 While efforts are made to ensure accuracy, as errors may occur or availability may change, please see dealer for complete details and current model specifications.
 All rights reserved.